mattfelten/mattfelten.com/work/dreamhost/rebrand/index.md

 </div>

 <div class="section section-inner">
 	<p>This project took just under a year from kickoff to website launch.
 We've done a ton of reworking too since then.
-It was my first time redoing a brand from the inside so it was a tremedous learning experience.
+It was my first time redoing a brand from the inside so it was a tremendous learning experience.
 I learned that I enjoy leading people through group design exercises.
 I learned a lot about selling my work.
 I learned that bringing people into the design process early is never a bad thing.</p>
 	<p><a href="../">See more of my work at DreamHost</a></p>
 </div>